christiansandberg/canopen/README.rst

 standard in a simple Pythonic interface.
 It is mainly targeted for testing and automation tasks rather than a standard compliant master implementation.

-The library supports Python 3.8+.
+The library supports Python 3.8 or newer.

 Features